BestTank Industries reveals an innovative and environmentally responsible way to handle black tank waste. Ladies and gentlemen, meet the beetles.

 To find out more about Black Tank Beetles, we talked to Pete Best, President of BestTank Industries.

-Pete: There were a number of inspirations.
-We were inspired by Marcus Byrne’s TED talk, “Dance of the Dung Beetle” and a Cosmos Magazine article titled, “What to do with too much poo.”
+There were a number of inspirations.
+We were inspired by Marcus Byrne’s TED talk, “Dance of the Dung Beetle”.
 The work of George Bornemissza on the Australian Dung Beetle Project also provided important data points.

 All of these projects and presentations demonstrated the amazing abilities of dung beetles and their potential for environmentally friendly waste management.

 Above: A petroglyph from the Egyptians using dung beetles for their chariot pots

 When we learned that historians believe the Egyptians used dung beetles for their chariot pots – the earliest known type of portable toilets – the light bulb went off.
 What if we used dung beetles in black tanks?
 It made perfect sense.

 Tell us about the research and development of Black Tank Beetles.

 All of the research was done at BestTank Laboratories in Indiana.
 To perfect the Black Tank Beetles, a team of six BestTank entomologists worked around the clock for almost a year.